Omaha 321

 Players are dealt four hole cards, and must make a five-card hand using exactly two hole cards and three community cards.
 This differs from Texas Hold’em, in which players get two hole cards, and can use any combination of hole cards and community cards to make the best five-card hand.

-In this variant, Omaha 321, the best 5-card poker hand wins the pot.
+The best 5-card poker hand wins the pot.

 Each player is dealt four cards face down, starting with the player to the left of the dealer.